Contributors from members of the Copper team

 6. Incentivize return visits and purchases, referrals and engagement.

-With the many options available to them, customers don’t inherently have reasons to come back to, refer or engage with your brand… so you need to give them some.
+With the many options available to them, customers don’t inherently have reasons to come back to, refer or engage with your brand… so you need to give them some to help form a strong relationship.

 Offer discounts to repeat customers, develop a loyalty program to brag about, run social media contests—these are just a few ideas on how to re-engage past customers, or even attract new customers.
 (More customer loyalty tips here.)